Pylons/pylonshq/pylonshq/templates/pages/community/how-to-participate.rst

 `Pylons organization on github <http://github.com/Pylons>`_.

-The general practice for contributing new features and bug fixes is to `fork the package <http://help.github.com/forking/>`_ in question and make changes there.
-Then send a `pull request <http://help.github.com/pull-requests/>`_.
+The general practice for contributing new features and bug fixes is to `fork the package <http://help.github.com/forking/>`_ and make changes within a checkout of the forked repository.
+Then send a `pull request
-This allows the developers to review the patches and accept them, or comment on what needs to be addressed before the change sets can be accepted.
+<http://help.github.com/pull-requests/>`_.
+This allows the developers to
+review the patches and accept them, or comment on what needs to be addressed before the change sets can be accepted.

 .. _GitHub: http://github.com/